 We’ve never been much for prayer meetings at CTK; that may come from my own baggage of prayer meetings where it was really a Bible Study with some intercession tacked on at the end.
 Because of our “prayers for the church” we don’t necessarily need an extra time to discuss prayer requests (though I’m sure that’d be great).
 Even though I prioritize prayer in my pastoral ministry and our Session does likewise in its work, spreading that to the congregation in a way that is authentic to our DNA has been a challenge.
 On my retreat I think I figured out why.

 The reason for this is that the Protestant Church jettisoned the Catholic doctrine of Sacred Space.
-We believe that the hearts of Gods people, rather than a place, is consecrated as holy to the Lord.
+We believe that the hearts of God's people, rather than a place, is consecrated as holy to the Lord.
 The Catholics argue differently.
 The sign outside the monastery’s sanctuary told visitors to keep silent because “our Lord Jesus Christ is truly present here.”
-Catholics believe that Christ was present, in that building, in a way that he isn’t present in the world.
+Catholics believe that Christ is present, in that building, in a way that he isn’t present in the world.
 Those monks believed their sanctuary housed the Host, the flesh of Christ, the consecrated bread of the eucharist.
-I’ll save you a rehashing of the Protestant Reformation, but, suffice it to say, their belief that Christ was physically present in that building changed what they expected to see people doing there.
-And that expectation is what we want to offer you on Wednesday evenings.
+I’ll save you a rehashing of the Protestant Reformation, but, suffice it to say, the monks believe that Christ es physically present in that building and that changes what they expect people to do there.
+We may not agree with Catholics, that Christ inhabits the bread that remains after church, but the spiritual expection to meet God is something that I'd like to rub off on us.
+And it is this expectation that we want to offer you on Wednesday evenings.

 Some Spiritual Direction